South Dakota Fishing Info.com

 Temporary Fishing License

-One day and Three day fishing licenses are available which begin at 12:01 a.m. and expire at 12 Midnight.
+One day and Three day fishing licenses are available which begin at 12:01 a.m. and expire at 12 Midnight for the date stated on the license.

 Nonresident Juveniles